rehanabbas394/Cloudistore/README.md

 # CloudiStore

-CloudiStore is a Node.js project that demonstrates how to upload, store, and retrieve images in Cloudinary.
+CloudiStore is a MERN project that demonstrates how to upload, store, and retrieve images in Cloudinary.
 Using multer for handling file uploads and Cloudinary as the cloud storage provider, this project provides a streamlined solution for handling images in any Node.js application.

 ## Features
 - **Image Upload**: Upload images directly to Cloudinary.